emanuega/MERlin/docs/installation.rst

 Specifying paths with a .env file
 ==================================

 A .env file is required to specify the search locations for the various input and output files.
-The following variables should be defined in a file named .env in the MERlin root directory:
+The following variables should be defined in a file named .env in the user home directory (~\.env on linux or C:\users\UserName\.env on Windows):

 * DATA\_HOME - The path of the root directory to the raw data.
 * ANALYSIS\_HOME - The path of the root directory where analysis results should be stored.